Reviewed by: HU Medical Review Board | Last reviewed: January 2024 | Last updated: February 2024

-Aduhelm™ is a first-of-its-kind drug approved for Alzheimer’s disease.
-This is exciting news for the Alzheimer’s community, as it is the first new drug approved for Alzheimer’s in 18 years.
-In June 2021, the FDA gave accelerated approval for Aduhelm as the first therapy that targets the changes in the brain that cause Alzheimer’s.
-The FDA may give accelerated approval to new drugs that treat a health condition with few or no other treatments.
-This means drugs like Aduhelm can be sold sooner.
-Continued approval is dependent on verifying the drug’s benefits and side effects in clinical trials.1-3
+Aduhelm™ (aducanumab) is a first-of-its-kind drug approved for Alzheimer’s disease and the first drug approved for the condition in 18 years.
+In June 2021, the US Food and Drug Administration granted accelerated approval for Aduhelm as the first therapy that targets the changes in the brain that cause Alzheimer’s.1-3

-Nearly 3,500 people with Alzheimer’s were represented in 3 separate studies.
+Nearly 3,500 people with Alzheimer’s were represented in 3 separate studies on Aduhelm.
 The studies included studies that were randomized, placebo-controlled, and dose-ranging.
-Those receiving Aduhelm had significant decreases in beta-amyloid plaque, while those who received a placebo had no decrease in plaque.1
+Those receiving Aduhelm had significant decreases in beta-amyloid plaque, while those who received a placebo had no decrease in plaque.
+But even with the decrease in beta-amyloid plaques, several studies have given mixed results when it comes to whether this can slow down Alzheimer’s disease progression.1

 The active ingredient in Aduhelm is aducanumab.2